-Dinghies often directly navigate towards dangerous rocks or shallows that can easily break the floor of dinghies causing them to sink or capsize.
-Smugglers often abandon groups of refugees on rocks and inaccessible beaches.
-Many boats also land on treacherous rocks and people are then stuck on small islands or other locations that are difficult to reach.
-There is no cliff rescue, no helicopter and people are often impossible to reach from land.
+Dinghies often directly navigate towards dangerous rocks or shallows that can easily break the floor of these flimsy rubber boats, causing them to sink or capsize.
+Smugglers abandon groups of refugees on rocks and inaccessible beaches.
+Many boats also land on treacherous rocks and people are then stranded in locations that are difficult to reach.
+There is no cliff rescue here, no helicopter to come and help them, and people are often impossible to reach from land.

 Last updated 27.03.2018